+IIPRC-L-02-I-3

-IIRPC-L-07-I-3 INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP ENDOWMENT INSURANCE POLICY STANDARDS

-- 1. Date Adopted: August 25, 2016 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual single premium joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits are outside the scope of these standards. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Joint Last to Die Survivorship Whole Life Insurance Policy Standards originally adopted by the IIPRC on June 1, 2007, and amended on August 27, 2008 and August 15, 2014.
+- 1. Date Adopted: December 15, 2022 - 2.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship endowment insurance which provide that the death benefit is payable upon the death of the last surviving insured to die. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Joint Last to Die Survivorship Endowment Insurance Policy Standards originally adopted by the IIPRC on September 28, 2007; and amended on August 27, 2008, August 15, 2014, August 25, 2016, and December 15, 2022.